 This chapter describes the different components in Cisco Unified Network and contains the following sections:

 Cisco Unified Network Components

-The WLAN controllers are highly scalable and flexible platforms that enables system wide services for mission-critical wireless in medium to large-sized enterprises and campus environments.
-Designed for 802.11n performance and maximum scalability, the WLAN controllers offer enhanced uptime with the ability to simultaneously manage from 5000 access points to 250 access points; superior performance for reliable streaming video and toll quality voice; and improved fault recovery for a consistent mobility experience in the most demanding environments.
+The Cisco wireless LAN controllers are highly scalable and flexible platforms that enable system wide services for mission-critical wireless in medium to large-sized enterprises and campus environments.
+Designed for 802.11n performance and maximum scalability, the Cisco WLAN controllers offer enhanced uptime with the ability to simultaneously manage from 5000 access points to 250 access points; superior performance for reliable streaming video and toll quality voice; and improved fault recovery for a consistent mobility experience in the most demanding environments.

-Prime Infrastructure supports the Cisco wireless controllers that help reduce the overall operational expense of Cisco Unified Networks by simplifying network deployment, operations, and management.
-The following WLAN controllers are supported in Prime Infrastructure:
+Prime Infrastructure supports the Cisco wireless LAN controllers that help reduce the overall operational expense of Cisco Unified Networks by simplifying network deployment, operations, and management.

 Virtual LAN Controllers

 The virtual wireless LAN controller is a software that can run on a hardware that is compliant with an industry standard virtualization infrastructure.
 Virtual Wireless LAN Controllers provide flexibility for users to select the hardware based on their requirement.

 When you view or configure the properties of a virtual wireless LAN controller using the controller configuration page, the Prime Infrastructure displays the value of the Device Type as VWLC (Configure > Controllers > IP address > Properties > Settings).

 Features Not Supported by Virtual LAN Controllers